 We aim to support artists creating work in our building as long as it is safe to do so.

-We have contacted people hiring our studios in March and April.
+We have contacted people who had hired our studios during our closure.
 Please get in touch with firstname.lastname@example.org if you have any questions.
 We will keep all hirers updated on our building closure.

 Our offices at Toynbee Studios

 All of our employees are working from home.
 Please email email@example.com if you have any questions about this.

 We are in dialogue with Arts Council England about how they can best support artists and freelance arts professionals during this challenging time.

 Read about Arts Council England’s Covid-19 support alongside other advice and guidance relating

 We will update our social media with any further announcements on this and we’re updating our weekly e-digest newsletter with funding, commissions, opportunities and resources for artists.